A method to challenge symmetries in data with self-supervised learning: Summary

 \section{Summary}

-We propose a practical and general method for challenging symmetries in data, which uses machine learning algorithms to train models on the self-supervised task of answering `which is real?' between data and augmented clones, both of which are subject to inefficiencies or selections, described collectively as filtering.
-If the trained models answer successfully on independent data, then their probability assignments reveal where they have found asymmetry and indicate its scale.
-Success on non-trivial examples demonstrates that the method is ready to challenge theoretically or experimentally proposed symmetries in real applications.
+We have introduced a practical and general method for challenging symmetries in data, which uses machine learning algorithms to train models to perform the self-supervised task of answering `which is real?' between real data and `fake' transformed clones.
+The method seamlessly handles data that are subject to known filtering effects, and avoids weighting data with that filter by applying it twice, once to real data and once to fakes.
+Where the trained models answer successfully on independent testing data, they reveal where they have found asymmetry and indicate its scale.
+Success on the non-trivial examples of this paper demonstrates that the method is ready to challenge theoretically or experimentally proposed symmetries in real applications.